drewrwilson/launch-toolkit/README.md

 If you have social media accounts for your project, you can enable social media links on your site by adding the usernames to the appropriate variables in `config.yml`. eg if you have a twitter account, you can add your username to `config.yml` by adding editing the twitter line to say `twitter: drewSaysGoVeg` or for instagram: `instagram: YourInstgramName`.
 For facebook, some new pages don't yet have a short name.
 For facebook social media links to work, you need put everything that comes after facebook.com, eg `facebook: theleagueofjust.us` or `facebook: \213213112423\YourFacebookPageName`.

+## Mailgun - hello@yourdomain.com

+**Goal:** Create a hello@yourdomain.com email address so people can email you and forward it to another email account.

+ 1. Create a Mailgun account.
+ 1. Add your domain to your account.
+ 1. Mailgun will give you a DNS record that you need to add to your domain.
+ 1. Login to Cloudflare and add this DNS record to the domain.
+ 1. After you've set up the DNS record, come back to Mailgun to set up an email route.
+ 1. You can add you desired email address eg `hello@yourdomain.com`.
+Then you can choose where to forward this email address.
+ 1. Set up gmail to send as alias.
+  1. Login to your gmail account.
+Go to the settings tab.
+Choose 'Accounts and Import'.
+  1. Under 'Send mail as', add your new email address.
+  1. You'll be asked for the outgoing mail server information.
+You'll need to get this from mailgun.
+The SMTP address is probably `smtp.mailgun.com` but the username and password will be unique to your Mailgun account.
+Login to Mailgun, click on the 'Domains' tab, then click on your domain.
+In the top section, there should be login info for your SMTP server.
+The username is likely, `postmaster@yourdomain.com`.
+Copy those creditials to your gmail account.
+  1. Now when you create a new email message in gmail, you should have a drop down menu for 'from'--you can choose which email address to send the email from.

 ## Optional tools to set up later

  * IFTTT - use this to automate posting across social media platforms. eg Whenever you post to instagram, also post the content to twitter.